filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 1. Update your `config.toml` and set `EnableStorageMarket` option to `false`.

-2. Start the node (with the default LOTUS_MINER_PATH, which should point to your `mining/sealing/proving` node repo)
+2. Start the node (with the default LOTUS_MINER_PATH, which should point to your `mining/sealing/proving` node repo).
+Note that `lotus-miner` interacts with a given repository depending on the `LOTUS_MINER_PATH` environment variable!

 ```sh
 ./lotus-miner run